abilian/nua/nua-agent/README.md

 The `nua-agent` package provides the agent that runs inside the Docker image *during the build of the application*.

-Note: don't depend on `nua-agent` beeing installed in the Docker image.
+Note: don't depend on `nua-agent` being installed in the Docker image.
 It is not a runtime dependency.

 ## Content